CIRML/Pandas_and_Numpy_Spring_25/README.md

 ```

 ### 🔷 <span style="color: #27AE60;">Pandas: The Powerhouse of Data Analysis</span>
+**Definition:** Pandas is a fast, flexible, and powerful open-source **data analysis and manipulation tool** built on top of Python.
+It provides easy-to-use data structures such as **Series and DataFrames**, enabling efficient handling of structured data.

 ✅ **Series & DataFrames: Structure, Creation, and Manipulation**
 ✅ **Importing & Exporting Data (CSV, Excel, SQL, JSON)**
 ✅ **Data Cleaning & Preprocessing Techniques**